In the CDRs app, you can review call detail records.

 - When a call is transferred or parked/picked up (sometimes multiple times).

-NOTE: The leg where call recording is started has
+The leg where the call recording started displays

 For more information about call recording specifically, see Call Recording.